 3. Stroke or brain injury

 Every taste and flavor requires the taste buds to send signals to the brain.
-If the brain cannot correctly process or understand these signals, it can change the way food tastes.
+If the brain cannot correctly process or understand these signals,

 Some people experience changes in the way food tastes during or after a stroke or other brain injury.
 Others are not able to detect flavors at all.
 A soapy or metallic taste after a stroke may be temporary or long-term.